lkodinsson/MARS/Fantasy/Races.md

 **Stats** Halflings get +2 Dexterity, +1 Resolve, and –1 Strength.

 **Gold-hearted** Halflings are brave when it really matters.
 They get an advantage to willpower checks to resist fear.
-Additionally, they get +2 to charisma checks when using the Inspirational Charisma talent to assist and inspire someone.
+Additionally, they get +2 to charisma checks that involve telling stories, and when using the Inspirational Charisma talent to assist and inspire someone.

 **Size** Halflings are small sized.